izhbannikov/stpm_data/README.md

-This repository contains simulated data and script used for the manuscript "stpm: an R-package for Stochastic Process Model"
+This repository contains simulated data and scripts used for the manuscript "stpm: an R-package for Stochastic Process Model"

 * Folder spm_sim contains data and scripts for one-dimensional simulation tests.
 * Folder spm_sim2 contains data and scripts for two-dimensional simulations tests.